ejaz-786/bookManagement_backend/Readme.md

 - Handled asyc await error and make a calss ErrorHandler for throwing errors.
 - used middleware
 - used cors so that i can use in frontend without having trouble.

+## Deployment process - Render.com

+- go to render.com => dashboard => if not logged in then logged in via github
+- select your git repository => click on new button select web services and deploy